cms-analysis/CombineHarvester/VH2017/input/VHbbInstructions.md

 Or, for example, to just create a workspace for the Zee channel:

 `combineTool.py -M T2W -o "ws.root" -i output/<output_folder>/Zee/`

+**NOTE:** only use `*` for subdirectories.
+If you used e.g. `-i output/<output_folder>/Zee/*`, text2workspace would be called successively on every file in the Zee folder, including the just-created workspace which leads to problems.

 ## Fits
 ### Signal strength (without uncertainty):